cloudfoundry-community/slack-notification-resource/README.md

 - `attachments`: An array of one or more message attachments.
 See the [Slack documentation on message attachments](https://api.slack.com/docs/message-attachments) for the message structure.

-If you ommit the `text`, the content of the file specified in the `text_file` parameter will be used verbatim.
+If you ommit the `text` parameter, the content of the file specified in the `text_file` parameter will be used verbatim.
 Alternatively, you can include the environment variable `$TEXT_FILE_CONTENT` in the `text` string to include the content of the file with other static text and interpolated variables (see